"Paw"Some Therapy/Support Dogs

-The Oelwein Community School District along with PAWSitively Oelwein, a not-for-profit organization, have teamed up to provide comfort dogs for the school district and community to enhance engagement, support, and additional resource to help meet the needs of all students and their
+The Oelwein Community School District along with PAWSitively Oelwein, a not-for-profit organization, have teamed up to provide comfort dogs for the school district and community to enhance engagement, support, and additional resource to help meet the needs of all students and their successes.

 The normal sights and sounds of a busy school building are centered on students, staff, and academics.
 We are proud to also support our four-legged friends as comfort dogs within the school district.
 Comfort dogs bring a strong engagement component to support and assist students and staff who may be struggling with issues such as stress, anxiety, anger, sadness, loss, and low self-esteem.

 The comfort dogs provide many benefits to include:

 - Physical benefits.
 Interaction with therapy dogs has been shown to reduce blood pressure, provide physical stimulation and assist with pain management.

 - Social benefits.
 A visiting therapy dog promotes increasing positive self-esteem and interaction with other students and teachers.

 - Cognitive benefits.
 Research has proven that therapy dogs stimulate memory and problem-solving skills.

 - Emotional and mental health benefits.
 A therapy dog can lift moods in the classroom, often provoking laughter and kindness.
 The therapy dog is also there to offer friendship and a shoulder to lean on for students.

 Currently, we have comfort dogs at Wings Park Elementary, Oelwein Middle School, and the High School.
 Their owners are employees of the Oelwein School district and have met the contractual and national requirements to be certified comfort dogs in the community.

 Be sure to check out the Oelwein Schools Service Dogs YouTube video!